 New Zealand’s West Coast, the untamed and pristine side of the South Island.
 This beautiful region boasts unparalleled panoramic views and countless adventures for those daring enough to challenge its rough terrain and often wild weather.
-A place definitely worth visiting when in New Zealand, adventure seekers have a few options when looking to explore this part of the country.
+A place definitely worth visiting when in the South Island of New Zealand, adventure seekers have a few options when looking to explore this part of the country.
 Below is condensed itinerary based on our actual trip last October 2017.

 Before packing your bags, please make sure that you do ample research on all the needed safety gear to make your trip a much more enjoyable one, after all, the Wild West Coast is called just that for a reason.

 Arrive in Christchurch from Auckland | Depending on your arrival date and time, you can stay in Christchurch for a day or two before heading off to the West Coast, or if you’re like us who can’t wait to get amongst nature you can hop on the TranzAlpine train straight away.
 This train departs daily at 8:15am from the Christchurch terminal.

 The TranzAlpine train trip from Christchurch to Greymouth takes 5 hours to complete.
 Tickets start from $119 for adults, prices may vary depending on the options you may go for.